Secrets (Gil Scott-Heron and Brian Jackson album): Release

 Secrets was released in September 1978 by Arista Records.
 It was the duo's fifth album for the label.
-Secrets debuted at number 31 on the Billboard magazine's jazz chart on September 9, peaking at number 11 on September 23.
+Secrets debuted at number 31 on the Billboards jazz chart on September 9, peaking at number 11 on September 23.
 The album reached number 61 on the Billboard 200.
 Like its predecessor Bridges, sales of Secrets were regarded as unimpressive and continued a gradual slide into commercial obscurity for Scott-Heron, who would eventually be dropped from Arista's roster in 1985.

 The album's release was preceded by the single "Angel Dust" in July, later followed by "Show Bizness" in October.
 "Angel Dust" and "Show Bizness" reached numbers 15 and 83, respectively, on the Billboard Hot Soul Singles chart.
 According to Arista founder Clive Davis, the album was Scott-Heron's first since 1975's The First Minute of a New Day to reach the top 100 of Billboards top albums chart, while the single "Angel Dust" nearly became a hit.
 "Angel Dust" was Scott-Heron's most commercially successful single while he was signed to Arista between 1975 and 1985.
 Scott-Heron said the song's level of commercial success was comparable to his previous hits "The Bottle" and "The Revolution Will Not Be Televised".

 After three decades out of print, the British label Soul Brother Records reissued the album on compact disc.